schlagert/syslog/README.md

 * Change the default value for the `hostname_transform` option to `long`.
 This is done to be compliant to RFC 5424 by default, even when short hostnames are used for Erlang distribution.
+* Allow using custom logger formatters when using the OTP 21 `logger` handler (thanks to @robinchew)

 ### 3.4.5